 Timeline of Ira Yarmolenko's Death

-This is a timeline of events of the hours of Irina Yarmolenko's life with reference from personal interviews and multiple Internet sources, including an appellate court brief, Fox News, Derkeiler and various Gaston Gazette articles.
+This is a timeline of events of the hours of Irina Yarmolenko's life with reference from personal interviews and multiple Internet sources, including an appellate court brief, 2016 court filing by the defense, Fox News, Derkeiler and various Gaston Gazette articles.
 Most of the Gaston Gazette articles used for reference have since been removed from online access.

 Two Weeks Prior to May 5, 2008